catherineluse/custom-forum/README.md

 - Can filter discussions by tag
 - Organizer can change the default comment ranking that is used in discussions
 - The title of the discussion can be edited and the revisions are shown in a changelog
+- To encourage comments that generate more discussion, each comment gets two scores: upvotes, and the sum of all the upvotes of the replies.

 **Community Features**